 First, I took an overnight coach from London.
 I had some worries how it’d work since my mobility was restricted, but it was actually among the most pleasant bus rides I had in a long time – got a seat with about a meter-some 3ft of legroom (!), sat next to a nice person and the bus was filled only about a half of its capacity, so it was relatively calm and quiet.

-Geometrical shapes of the bridge (built 1887) were contrasting with uneven horizons, wavy surface of the river and the misty sky; but its color complemented all the surroundings like a camouflage.
+Geometrical shapes of the bridge (built 1887) were contrasting with uneven horizons, wavy surfaces of the river and the misty sky; but its color complemented all the surroundings like a camouflage.
 Then I went north...

-..to see another of of the city’s industrial monuments: a smokestack of what used to be the world's largest jute works:
+..to see another of the city’s industrial monuments: a smokestack of what used to be the world's largest jute works: